michaelpelletier22/michaelpelletier22.github.io/Fantasy Football/index.md

 ---
 Title: My Fantasy Football Analysis
-Description: I am a avid sports fan.
+Description: I am an avid sports fan.
 This folder contains my efforts to apply what I learn in school torwards one of my biggest hobbies: Fantasy Football.

 ---